ccev/pogodatapy/README.md

 >>> data = PogoData(language="german")
 ```

 If your script is running 24/7, you might want to stay updated and reload data every so often.
-You can do that with `PogoData.reload()`, which accepts also accepts a language.
+You can do that with `PogoData.reload()`, which also accepts a language.

 ```py
 >>> data.reload(language="english")